Shake-FM/shakefm_bot/README.md

 ## Other repositories

-I'm planning to host this repository also at Codeberg.
+I'm planning to host this repository also on Codeberg.
 I will post the url here when this is done.